Parallel Dual-Numbers Reverse AD: Linear Factoring by Staging Function Calls

-\begin{insight} Hence, we observe that a backpropagator $f_r$ paired with a scalar $r$ will only ever call \emph{backpropagators $f_s$ that are paired with scalars $s$, such that $r$ has a dependency on $s$ in the source program}.
+\begin{insight} Hence, we observe that \emph{a backpropagator $f_r$ paired with a scalar $r$ will only ever call backpropagators $f_s$ that are paired with scalars $s$, such that $r$ already has a dependency on $s$ in the source program}.
 In particular, $f_s$ must have been created (at runtime of the derivative program) before $f_r$ itself was created.
-Therefore, if, at runtime, we define a partial order on backpropagators with the property that $g_s \leq f_r$ if $r$ depends on $s$, we obtain that a called backpropagator is always strictly \emph{lower} in the order than the backpropagator it was called from. \end{insight} In practice, we achieve this by giving unique IDs to backpropagators and defining a partial order on those IDs at runtime.
-This provides an answer to the question of in what order to resolve backpropagators: we walk the partial order from top to bottom, starting from the maximal IDs and repeatedly resolving the predecessors in the order after we finish resolving a particular backpropagator.
+Furthermore, $f_r$ is not the same function as $f_s$ because that would mean that $r$ depends on itself in the source program.
+Therefore, if, at runtime, we define a partial order on backpropagators with the property that $f_r \geq f_s$ if $r$ depends on $s$ (and $f_r > f_s$ if they are not syntactically equal), we obtain that a called backpropagator is always strictly \emph{lower} in the order than the backpropagator it was called from. \end{insight} In practice, we achieve this by giving unique IDs, of some form, to backpropagators and defining a partial order on those IDs at runtime, effectively building a computation graph.
+This partial order tells us in which order to resolve backpropagators: we walk the order from top to bottom, starting from the maximal IDs and repeatedly resolving the predecessors in the order after we finish resolving a particular backpropagator.
 After all, any calls to other backpropagators that it produces in the returned $\Staged c$ value will have lower IDs, and so cannot be functions that we have already resolved (i.e.\ called) before.
 And as promised, giving backpropagators IDs also solves the issue of using functions as keys in a $\Map$: we can use the ID as the $\Map$ key, which is perfectly valid and efficient as long as the IDs are chosen to be of some type that can be linearly ordered to perform binary search (such as tuples of integers).

 We have still been rather vague about how precisely to assign the IDs and define their partial order.
 In fact, there is some freedom in how to do that.
 For the time being, we will simply work with \emph{sequentially incrementing integer IDs with their linear order}, which suffices for sequential programs.
 Concretely, we number backpropagators with incrementing integer IDs at runtime, at the time of their creation by a $\lfun{}$.
 We then resolve them from top to bottom, starting from the unique maximal ID.
 To support parallelism in \cref{sec:parallelism}, we will revisit this choice and work instead with \emph{pairs} of integers (a combination of a job ID and a sequentially increasing ID within that job) with a partial order that encodes the fork-join parallelism structure of the source program.
 That choice of non-linear partial order allows us to reflect the parallelism present in the source program in a parallel reverse pass to compute derivatives.
 But because we can mostly separate the concerns of ID representation and differentiation, we will focus on simple, sequential integer IDs for now.